Lord of the Ocean slots review.

 Lord of the Ocean slot game honestly isn’t the most visually impressive slot machine I’ve ever come in contact with, but it does a number of little touches that I definitely do appreciate as a player.
 If you manage to get a win with icons that depict Poseidon or a Mermaid, they will proceed to show off a nice, little animation; one that is just rare enough to not be considered boring or dull.

-An insight into the Lord of the Ocean slot machine graphics.
+Lord of the Ocean slot machine graphics

-Going back to animations, while it is a bit of a shame that the background and whatnot has no animations, reverting to a still image to appease you, the slot machine spins themselves do not disappoint.
+Going back to animations, while it is a bit of a shame that the background and whatnot have no animations, reverting to a still image to appease you, the slot machine spins themselves do not disappoint.

 There’s nothing I detest more when a slot machine has slow or choppy animations that are tied to its spin.
 Thankfully, as soon as you hit the spin button, the animation plays and sticks to a fluid animation up until the point it stops.
 Now that there is something no slot machine should be without!